OPUS4/opus4-bibtex/README.md

 ## Configuration Options

-### Import Configuration

-The whole import process of BibTeX files is controlled by the settings configured in `import.ini`.
+The default settings for the import of BibTeX files are located in `src\Import\import.ini`.
+That file should not be edited locally.
+It is possible to extend or modify the settings in the global OPUS 4 configuration.

-The default configuration is given by `src/Import/import.ini`.
+### Field Mappings

-The configuration file `import.ini` allows you to register an arbitrary number of field mappings (see below).
+You can register an arbitrary number of field mappings (see below).
 Each field mapping is given by a separate line in `import.ini` where the value (on the right-hand side of `=`) refers to the name of an external JSON field mapping configuration file:

 ```ini
 fieldMappings[] = custom-mapping.json